yusdacra/rust-nix-templater/README.md

             Output directory where generated files will be put in. [example: -o example] [default: .]

-    -d, --description <package-description>              A short, single line description of the package -e, --executable <package-executable>
+    -d, --description <package-description>              A short, single line description of the package -h, --homepage <package-homepage>
-            Name of the executable `cargo build` generates.
-Required if your package's executable name is different from your package's name
-    -h, --homepage <package-homepage>
             Homepage of the package. [example: -h "https://gitlab.com/example/example"]